Create a datapack

 Python Bindings

 The MDL Python bindings provide a clean, programmatic way to create Minecraft datapacks.
-They’re fully compatible with the MDL language and support all advanced features including variables, control flow, complex nesting, and the explicit scope system.
+They’re fully compatible with the MDL language and support variables, control flow, nested functions, and MDL’s scope system (default @s, explicit selectors, and <global>).

 Quick Start